A man killed in Austin mass shooting was visiting from Michigan and planned to marry his high school sweetheart, family says - KTVZ

 “The loss suffered by the Kantor family is unimaginable,” Austin Mayor Steve Adler said in a Monday statement.
 “Doug Kantor leaves behind family, friends, and the future he was building.
 His senseless death has filled us with enormous grief, and even more resolve to stop this from happening here and across the country.
 Our hearts go out to all of Doug Kantor’s loved ones.”

-Police said a total of 14 people were injured during the shooting that occurred early Saturday morning in the crowded 400 block of East Sixth Street in Austin’s entertainment district.
+Police have said a total of 14 people were injured during the shooting that occurred early Saturday in the crowded 400 block of East Sixth Street in Austin’s entertainment district.

-On Saturday, Austin Interim Police Chief Joseph Chacon told a press briefing that two of the injured were in critical condition.
+One victim remains in serious condition and 13 are in stable condition, police said Thursday.

+Two people have been arrested.
+Police said Monday that a 17-year-old male was taken into custody while in a summer school class in the city of Killeen.

-Austin police got their first 911 call shortly before 1:30 a.m. local time, followed by several more calls of shots fired, Chacon said.
-As shots rang out, officers on the block were able to immediately respond, he said.
+Oolice got their first 911 call shortly before 1:30 a.m. local time, followed by several more calls of gunshots, Chacon said.
+As shots were fired, officers on the block were able to immediately respond, he said.

 “They were there within seconds,” the chief said.
 “And quickly identified several shooting victims that were in distress.
 They began immediate life-saving measures.”